UK 2024 "The Age of the Dinosaurs" (Part I - Prehistoric Animals)

 The long and narrow skull was small in proportion to the body.
 The skull's low position suggests that Stegosaurus may have been a browser of low-growing vegetation.
 Stegosaurian teeth were small, triangular, and flat; wear facets show that they did grind their food.

-Although Stegosaurus has been known about for more than 130 years, not much is known about its biology, as fossils of Stegosaurus are rare.
-Only few more or less completed skeletons of this dinosaurs were discovered to date (2024).
+Although Stegosaurus has been known for more than 130 years, not much is known about its biology, as fossils of Stegosaurus are rare.
+Only a few more or less complete skeletons of these dinosaurs have been discovered to date (2024).

-Collection of the Natural History Museum in London includes the most intact Stegosaurus stenops skeleton, only few bones are missing (left forelimb, the base of its tail, and few other small bones).
+The collection of the Natural History Museum in London includes the most intact Stegosaurus stenops skeleton, only a few bones are missing (left forelimb, the base of its tail, and a few other small bones).
 Despite its status as one of the most iconic and easily recognizable dinosaurs, well-preserved remains of Stegosaurus are surprisingly rare.
 It appears to have been so well preserved because it was buried rapidly in a pond or body of standing water immediately after death.

 The unprecedented specimen, unearthed in Wyoming, USA in 2003.